bespoken/bespoken-docs/end-to-end/guide.md

 }
 ```

 Besides handling basic properties, it can also navigate arrays and apply conditions.
-Take this other response in which we include all the directives to the question "what time is it":
+For example, see this other response in which we include some Alexa directives to the question "what time is it" inside the `raw` property:

 ```json
 {